jacobcargen/Self-Destruct-Mod/GameData/Self Destruct Mod/README.md

 # Self Destruct Mod
-This mod will allow you to self destruct (explode) your active ship.This could be useful to avoid damaging the space center or create cinematic video.
+This mod will allow you to self destruct (explode) your active ship.
+This could be useful to avoid damaging the space center or create cinematic video.
 #### Controls:
 Left Alt + Delete --> Self Destruct
 #### Installation: